 My Experience with the “Love Bite”

 The New Age/New Cage teaches followers to not look at the past because it’s over.
 However, it fails to mention that the past will run the present and the future, when left unchecked and unhealed.
 I will describe this in more detail, as it relates to the sexual abuse that I experienced at age three, in which I learned to surrender to the two perpetrators, as my efforts to fight back were futile.
-At that time, I learned that I could just be the victim and, as such, my acceptance of this victim role continued to play out in my life in different ways over several decades.
+At that time, I learned to just be the victim and, as such, my acceptance of this victim role continued to play out in my life in different ways over several decades.

 One of these ways was a relationship I feel was a love bite situation, which occurred during 2001-2003, over a timeline of approximately one and a half to two years – although while living through it, it felt like a decade.
 My family and I still find it hard to believe that this relationship was relatively short.
 Its effects were long lasting and the person I will refer to as “Derek” (pseudonym) kept reappearing in my life, years after I ended the relationship.

 I would like to take accountability for my part in this relationship – I did not end it the moment it started, even though there were clear signs that it was not healthy.
-I was naive about “bad people” actually existing in this world and had absolutely no clue about the hyperdimensional aspect or extraterrestrial, extradimensional and interdimensional interference at play.
+I was naive about “bad people” actually existing in this world and had absolutely no clue about the hyperdimensional aspect or Neg (negative) interference at play.
 I was nineteen and starting out on my own, moving away six hours from my hometown to attend university in a much larger city and, looking back, this time period in my life could have been the beginning of me really coming into my own and breaking free of the programming of my upbringing and societal expectations.
 Additionally, I believed that loving a person could go a long way in helping them grow and heal.
 I was completely wrong.

 Derek entered my life in the spring of 2001, as a co-worker at one of my first jobs and we began a relationship, slightly before I moved to university.
 As well, during this time a series of unfortunate events occurred in my life, over a time period of less than 2 years: